cysouw/diathesis/text/c11_infinitive.md

 ### *gehen/fahren + Infinitiv* Abitive {#sec:infinitive-gehen-abitive}

 Parallel to the *sein + Infinitiv* absentive, the light verbs *gehen* 'to go' and *fahren* 'to drive' can also be used to indicate (intended) absence because of an activity [@next a].
 In accordance to their lexical meaning, these two light verbs place a focus on the movement away, leading to the absence.
 I propose the term ~~abitive~~ (from Lat. *abire* 'to depart, to go away') for this construction.
-This abitive construction does not induce an IPP *Ersatzinfinitiv* [@next c].
+This term explicitly evokes a relation to the ~~ablative~~, which is a nominal category that expresses a motion away from something.
+The verbal abitive construction does not induce an IPP *Ersatzinfinitiv* [@next c].

 ::: ex
 - Er besucht seinen Freund. \